FurSquared/main-site/hotel.md

 Milwaukee is well-known for its variety of dining options, especially in the area surrounding our venue.
 Here are just a few of the many options available:

+* Concessions will be available in the Baird Center and Hilton Milwaukee during the convention.
 * **[Hilton Milwaukee Dining](https://www3.hilton.com/en/hotels/wisconsin/hilton-milwaukee-city-center-MKEMHHF/dining/index.html)** - The Hilton Milwaukee has a variety of dining options, including the Miller Time Pub & Grill, Monarch Lounge, and the Café.
 The hotel also has a Starbucks location.
 * **[Avenue Bar and Grill (Inside DoubleTree)](https://www.avenuemilwaukee.com/)** - Our overflow hotel, the DoubleTree, has a restaurant and bar on-site.
 The Avenue Bar and Grill offers breakfast, lunch, dinner and a full bar.
 * **[3rd Street Market Hall](https://www.3rdstmarkethall.com)** - The 3rd Street Market Hall is a very short walk from the Hilton and features a variety of local food options and other vendors, including TopGolf suites and a full bar, in an open environment.
 It is located in the Avenue, a historic mall that was restored and renovated.
 The hall is a favorite amongst FurSquared attendees, staff, and local furries alike!
 Suiting is allowed but suits must be "safe for work" and the venue is 21+ after 8:00 PM each day; one should be prepared to show legal ID.
 [Click here for more information on their policies](https://3rdstmarkethall.com/market-hall-policies).